joshrp/moonlight-docs/Setup-Guide.md

 #### Having trouble?
 * Ensure UPnP is enabled in your router settings and delete any older Moonlight port forwarding entries.

 * Try streaming from a different network.
 Some corporate or public WiFi networks block streaming applications like Moonlight.
-If that happens, you may have success with the ZeroTier setup steps below.
+If that happens, you may have success with the ZeroTier, Tailscale, or NordVPN Meshnet setup steps below.

 * Run the "Moonlight Internet Streaming Tester" found in the [Moonlight Internet Hosting Tool](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) and ask for help on our [Discord server](https://moonlight-stream.org/discord).
 Be sure to have the tester log handy.